Supply Chain in Society

 JES Judo Club

-The Judo Club, established in April 2023, operates under the philosophy of "working with sincerity," "demonstrating the potential of judo," and "contributing to the development of society," and its approach to human resource development based on the spirit of "vigorous good use" and "mutual prosperity for oneself and others" with an emphasis on civility, self-reliance, integrity, and dignity is the same as the JES Group company name, " We believe that our attitude toward human resource development based on the spirit of "vigor for goodness" and "mutual prosperity with self and others" is common to the corporate philosophy and the desire that "maintenance is a service business," which is incorporated in the company name of JES Group.
+The JES Judo Club, established in April 2023, operates under the philosophy of "working with sincerity," "demonstrating the potential of judo," and "contributing to the development of society," and its approach to human resource development based on the spirit of "vigorous good use" and "mutual prosperity for oneself and others" with an emphasis on civility, self-reliance, integrity, and dignity is the same as the JES Group company name, " We believe that our attitude toward human resource development based on the spirit of "vigor for goodness" and "mutual prosperity with self and others" is common to the corporate philosophy and the desire that "maintenance is a service business," which is incorporated in the company name of JES Group.

 Through the Judo Club, we aim to become a group of engineers who are trusted not only for their technical skills, but also for their common sense and business manners as members of society, and we will work to further foster a sense of unity among Group employees.
 We are also committed to contributing to society through sports, major national and international competitions, and the development of diverse human resources who can play an active role on the international stage.